-1.1.
-Purpose
+1.1 Purpose and Scope

-These Rules and Regulations, and any amendments thereto, are designed to protect the public health, safety, interest, and general welfare at the Tucson International Airport and to restrict or prevent any activity or action which would interfere with the safe, orderly, and efficient use of the Airport by its passengers, operators, tenants, and users.
+The purpose of these Rules and Regulations, and any amendments thereto, are to encourage, promote, and ensure;

+- The safety, security and general welfare at Tucson International Airport (TUS) - To restrict or prevent any activity or action which would interfere with the safe, orderly, and efficient use of the Airport by its passengers, operators, tenants, and users. - Protection of public health.